msidwell/terraform_classroom/terraform_102.md

 the wheel every time.
 Not only does this save time and effort, but can help maintain consistency between infrastructure admins within an organization since they can all use the same set of standardized modules in their work.

+# Labs

+## Exercise 1: Using a Remote State File

+## Exercise 2: Securing Your Environment with a Service Principle

+## Exercise 3: Leveraging Modules to Save on Duplicate Code